- Award: BA/BSc (Hons) Combined Award

 You will take Heritage with another subject as part of a Combined Award.

-Heritage at Bath Spa University is designed to complement traditional academic disciplines like History, English, Business and Management, Media Communications, and Geography, so you graduate with a solid academic and research foundation combined with specific knowledge about, and practical experience in, the heritage sector and in other cultural and creative industries.
+Heritage at Bath Spa University is designed to complement a select number of other subject so you graduate with a solid academic and research foundation combined with specific knowledge about, and practical experience in, the heritage sector and in other cultural and creative industries.

 In each year you will take a core module and an option module in Heritage, and a range of modules from your other subject.